Riverhead (album)

 Riverhead is the debut studio album of New Zealand band Goldenhorse, released in October 2002.
-Three versions were released of this album; the original in 2002, a limited edition 2-CD version in 2003, and a new edition released in 2004.
-The 2004 version was released to celebrate a year on the album chart and achieve triple platinum sales.
+Three versions of this album were released: the original in 2002, a limited edition double-disc version in 2003, and re-release in 2004.

-Riverhead was a sleeper hit, debuting in 2002 and eventually peaking at number 1 on New Zealand's RIANZ charts in 2004.
-It has sold over 49,000 copies, being certified Platinum three times.

-The album spawned several singles including "Maybe Tomorrow" which was nominated for multiple awards, including as a finalist in the 2003 Australasian Performing Rights Association's Silver Scroll Awards and in the 2004 New Zealand Music Awards.
+Riverhead spawned several singles including "Maybe Tomorrow" which was nominated for multiple awards, including as a finalist in the 2003 Australasian Performing Rights Association's Silver Scroll Awards and in the 2004 New Zealand Music Awards.
+The album was a sleeper hit, peaking at number 1 on New Zealand's RIANZ charts in 2004.
+It has sold over 49,000 copies, and was certified Platinum three times.

 Background and development

-Riverhead was largely recorded at a home studio in the rural settlement of Waiatarua, located in the Waitākere Ranges, without a label and on a low budget Morrell received limited funding from her mother, and the group had used its local connections loan equipment from Tim Finn and Neil Finn.
+Riverhead was largely recorded at a home studio in the rural settlement of Waiatarua, located in the Waitākere Ranges, without a label and on a low budget Morrell received limited funding from her mother, and the group had used its local connections to loan equipment from Tim Finn and Neil Finn.

-Band member and producer Geoff Maddock said in 2012 that the recording location and its tendency to be "enveloped in mist" influenced the album's sound.
+Band member and producer Geoff Maddock said in 2012 that the recording location, and its tendency to be "enveloped in mist", influenced the album's sound.
 Other influences included drummer Joel Wilton's desire to experiment with various metrical rhythms as well as Maddock's parents, whose interest in classical music inspired him to incorporate instruments such as the cello on the album.

-The subsequent success of the album lead to Goldenhorse signing on with Siren Records.
+The subsequent success of the album lead to Goldenhorse signing with Siren Records.